eclipse-esmf/esmf-sdk/README.md

 The SDS SDK contains artifacts and resources for all parties that intent to use, extend or integrate with the BAMM Aspect Meta Model, e.g., Solution Developers, Domain Experts or OEMs.

-At its core are components, which help to work with the BAMM Aspect Meta Model (BAMM).
-The SDK comprises components to load and validate models generate artifacts such as static classes, documentation, DTO (data transfer object) and so on.
+At its core are components which help to work with the BAMM Aspect Meta Model (BAMM).
+The SDK comprises components to load and validate models generate artifacts such as static classes, documentation, DTOs (data transfer objects) and so on.

 To fully leverage BAMM, provided components include language-specific meta model implementations, code generators, validators etc.

 This document provides an overall overview of the SDK, and the concepts applied throughout it.
-Detailed documentation and concepts for each component can be found in the respective subfolder.
+Detailed documentation and concepts for each component can be found in the respective subfolders.

 This repository contains a detailed developer documentation written in AsciiDoc.
 The source files (AsciiDoc) are located [here](documentation/developer-guide) and are built using